johnsonsg/IIFE/README.md

 ```

-Notes: To learn more about github styling please visit: https://github.com/fefong/markdown_readme

 ### third variation you may see: with a function name (allows for recursion: where the function calls itself):
 ```